Michael-Ngochi/Real-Estate-Management--System/README.md

 # NyumbaSmart – Full Stack Real Estate Platform

-NyumbaSmart is a full-featured real estate web application built for the Kenyan market.
+NyumbaSmart is a full-featured real estate web application.
 It enables clients to browse and apply for properties, while agents manage listings, media, inquiries, and more.

 ---